Skip to main content

 If you are struggling with the thought of Mother’s Day, you could ignore the day completely.
 It doesn’t have to carry on being a special day for you; it might have been enough that you celebrated while they were alive.

-Take the day off from social media and do things that help you to feel happy - whether that’s baking, watching a Netflix show, going on a walk or simply having a lazy day.
+Take the day off from social media and do things that help you to feel happy - whether that’s baking, watching something on TV, going on a walk or simply having a lazy day.

 Listen to your heart